facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

     One thing to note though, if a snippet is included via a URL, all nested snippets within it must also be URLs.
 URL snippets are not allowed to reference local snippet files.

+!!! new "New 9.5"
+    URL snippet support was introduced in 9.5.

 ## Snippets Notation

 There are two modes of inserting snippets: single line and block.
 Single line mode accepts a single file name, and block